-Aimed at embedded applications, Mimic/68K is a program which allows software written for a 68000, 68010, 68020 (optionally with 68881 floating-point unit) or 68040 processor to run unchanged on modern processors.
-It does this by reading the 680x0 code, interpreting the meaning of each instruction, and carrying out an equivalent series of instructions in the target architecture.
+Aimed at embedded applications, Mimic/68K is a program which allows software written for a 68000, 68010, 68020 (optionally with 68881 floating-point unit) or 68040 processor, as well as some ColdFire CPUs, to run unchanged on modern processors.
+It does this by reading the 68000-family code, interpreting the meaning of each instruction, and carrying out an equivalent series of instructions in the target architecture.

 Mimic/68K is a very faithful emulator of the 680x0 architecture, including both user- and supervisor-mode instructions.
 It can be used to run whole operating systems designed for the 680x0, or to run applications which interface (through a mechanism which you can customize) to a native host operating system, real-time kernel, or to native application code.

 Mimic/68K is recommended for porting 680x0 code which cannot be recompiled (using a native compiler) or translated (using PortAsm/68K or Relogix), or for which it is not cost-effective to produce a native version.
 For example, it would be appropriate where: